Main Logo Farm House

 For me, walking around with a camera in hand is pure joy.
 Everything else fades away—my eyes become fully attuned to the elements, whether natural or man-made.
 When I look through the viewfinder and frame an image, a beautiful sensation sweeps through me.

 Photography leads me on long walks, both near home and in distant places.
 It's more than just a form of expression—it's also a way of learning.
-With each photograph I take, I deepen my understanding of the landscape, its geology, textures, and atmosphere.
+With each image I choose to frame, I deepen my understanding of the landscape, its geology, textures, and atmosphere.

-I am drawn to bold colours and high contrast, but just as comfortable in the gentle tones of black and white.
+I am drawn to bold colours and high-contrast black and white.
 My style moves freely between documentary and abstract.
 Perhaps that abstract pull is rooted in my early artistic training, where form was sometimes left open, unfinished, suggestive.

 My studies include: